Expressions or numbers that involve exponents can be simplified using these laws:

 The Quotient Law

-We also know that when a fraction has a common factor on numerator and denominator, it can be simplified.
-For example:
+When a fraction has a common factor on numerator and denominator, it can be simplified.
+For any number

 or, more generally,